 The SPaMCAST 206 is sponsored by LeanKit Kanban.

-LeanKit's visual management tools provide industry leading visibility and control for teams following any flavor of Agile process from XP, to Scrum, to Kanban or any hybrid in-between.
-LeanKit makes it amazingly easy for you to visualize "Your" process, whatever it may be, so you can better see how your work is getting done, improve collaboration, communicate results to managers and customer, and analyze results for process improvement and improved forecasting.
+LeanKit's visual management tools provide industry-leading visibility and control for teams following any flavor of Agile process from XP, to Scrum, to Kanban or any hybrid in-between.
+LeanKit makes it amazingly easy for you to visualize "Your" process, whatever it may be, so you can better see how your work is getting done, improve collaboration, communicate results to managers and customers, and analyze results for process improvement and improved forecasting.
 LeanKit works great as a standalone tool or integrated with other tools for issue tracking, release management, source control and more.
 For a free trial go to leankit.com.
 Use "Essential Scrum" as a coupon code when you sign-up for a 10% discount.

 Shameless Ad for my book!

 Mastering Software Project Management: Best Practices, Tools and Techniques co-authored by Murali Chematuri and myself and published by J. Ross Publishing.
 We have received unsolicited reviews like the following: "This book will prove that software projects should not be a tedious process, neither for you or your team."

 NOW AVAILABLE IN CHINESE!